-Albert’s personal problem was brilliantly solved by the President of American Psychological Association and his assistant.
+Albert’s personal problem was brilliantly solved by the President of the American Psychological Association and his assistant.
 How?
 Albert developed lasting fear in relation to the rat, the rabbit, the dog, and the sealskin coat; a “negative” response to the mask and Watson’s hair; and a mild response to the cotton.
 This amazing accomplishment was achieved by producing a loud sound behind Albert’s back by striking a suspended steel bar with a hammer when the baby touched the rat or, later, noticed it.

-The previously “boring” life of little Albert, who was an explorer, investigator, inventor, challenger, and discoverer (whatever we was confronted with, suddenly and for the first time, animals, masks with and without hair, and even burning newspapers, “manipulation was the most usual reaction called out”), after several conditionings, was enriched by the following new and fascinating responses:
+The previously “boring” life of little Albert, who was an explorer, investigator, inventor, challenger, and discoverer (whatever we were confronted with, suddenly and for the first time, animals, masks with and without hair, and even burning newspapers, “manipulation was the most usual reaction called out”), after several conditionings, was enriched by the following new and fascinating responses:

 “- jumped violently and fell forward, burying his face in the mattress;

-– puckered face, whimpered and withdrew body sharply to the left;
+– puckered face whimpered and withdrew body sharply to the left;

 – began to cry;

-– turned sharply to the left, fell over on left side, raised himself on all fours and began to crawl away so rapidly that he was caught with difficulty before reaching the edge of the table;
+– turned sharply to the left, fell over on the left side, raised himself on all fours and began to crawl away so rapidly that he was caught with difficulty before reaching the edge of the table;

 – whimpered immediately, withdrew right hand and turned head and trunk away;